michael-emmi/bam-bam-boogieman/README.md

 ## Requirements

-A recent version of [Ruby](https://www.ruby-lang.org) -- I'm using 2.2.0 and I'm guessing you'll need at least 1.9.
+A recent version of [Ruby](https://www.ruby-lang.org) — I’m using 2.2.0 and I’m guessing you’ll need at least 1.9.

 Optionally, you may also fancy: